The Bankrate promise

-Filing for bankruptcy can be a last-resort option that you face if you’re struggling financially.
+Filing for bankruptcy can be a last-resort option if you’re struggling financially.
 However, assets under your name, including your vehicle, might be impacted while you undergo bankruptcy.

-How to deal with your car loan bankruptcy
+Options to deal with your car loan in bankruptcy

 There are a few options to consider if you have a pre-bankruptcy automobile loan with an outstanding balance.